IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 1. Edit manifest.yml
 	- change the sevice name to match your network's name, or remove the line if you don't want the app to bind to the service
 	- change the app name and host name
+	- remove the 'domain:' line if it is in your manifest.yml
 1. Push the application by opening a command prompt and browsing to this directory

 	> cf login